aviondb/aviondb/README.md

 **_NOTE!_** _AvionDB is **alpha-stage** software.
 It means AvionDB hasn't been security audited and programming APIs and data formats can still change.
 We encourage you to [reach out to the maintainers](https://discord.gg/88YpNuQ) if you plan to use AvionDB in mission critical systems._

-This is the Javascript implementation and it works both in **Browsers** and **Node.js** with support for Linux, OS X, and windows .
+This is the TypeScript implementation and it works with **Browsers**, **Node.js** & **TypeScript** with support for Linux, OS X, and Windows .
 The minimum required version of Node.js is now 8.6.0 due to the usage of `...` spread syntax.
 LTS versions (even numbered versions 8, 10, etc) are preferred.

 ## Table of Contents